xuanlocatbu/tau-leaping-practice/README.md

-# tau-leaping-practice
+# Tau-leaping Method
-Summer research 2025
+This is a repo for my summer 2025 research in tau-leaping with Dr. Samuel Isaacson from Boston University.